joelpt/quickfort/readme.txt

 Note in the second example how the command ends with ##.
 This is because the # is treated as the end-of-row marker.
 If you want to add a final blank row to a multirow command, therefore, you need to end with two #'s: one to end the preceding line and another to end the last line.

-Transformations
+Transformations                                                    {#transforms}
 ---------------

 Quickfort supports repeating and transforming your blueprints in various ways.